This section of PALawHelp.org has information and resources about issues relating to Tenants Rights

 Illegal Lockouts in Philadelphia County

-Flyer on illegal lockouts and the legal eviction process in Philadelphia County.
+Flyer on illegal lockouts and the legal eviction process in Philadelphia County from Community Legal Services of Philadelphia.
 (June 2016)

 Illegal Lockouts (Video)